Introduction

 Can Salesforce email be HIPAA compliant?

-Yes.
-Salesforce email can be HIPAA compliant, but only when specific legal and technical safeguards are enforced.
+Yes, Salesforce email can be HIPAA compliant, but only when strict legal and technical safeguards are enforced.
+By default, Salesforce email is not HIPAA compliant for sending protected health information (PHI).

-To meet HIPAA requirements when sending PHI from Salesforce, you must have:
+To meet HIPAA requirements in Salesforce, you must ensure:

-- Encryption at rest for PHI fields (typically using Shield Platform Encryption)
+• Encryption at rest for PHI (commonly AES-256 via Shield Platform Encryption)

-If any of these controls are missing, sending PHI through standard outbound email creates compliance exposure.
+If any of these safeguards are missing, sending PHI through Salesforce email creates compliance risk and potential regulatory exposure.

 Practical compliance breakdown: